Janet Jevonde

 In 1932, the glamour arrived in Sydney using the name Janet Jevonde Studio, first publishing a portrait photo in the Daily Telegraph in July 1932.

-In August of 1932 Dun’s Gazette includes the advice that Toni Trevaire Studios (Grace C. R. Cheesewright), 127 King-st, Sydney, photography —The name has been changed to Janet Jevonde Studios.
-Regd.
-25.8.32.
+In August of 1932 Dun’s Gazette includes the advice that Toni Trevaire Studios, 127 King-st, Sydney, photography, was now Janet Jevonde Studios.
 [2]

 After publishing photos in Sydney newspapers throughout 1932 and into 1933, the Wollongong Argus announces the arrival of Janet Jevonde, the well-known artist photographer of London and Sydney, personally coming to photograph debutantes, with sales manager Hugo R. Gutmann already arranging for the innumerable sittings.
 [3]